 “All candidates will demonstrate particular behaviors, and this type of interview allows employers to get beyond the prepared answers and learn about what the candidate truly brings to the table,” says Melissa Trocko, Insperity director of recruiting.

-Determine what traits of the job are most important to assess.
+Determine which traits of the job are most important to assess.
 Make a list of three to five characteristics that an ideal candidate will bring to the table and focus the questions on these behaviors.
 If current employees are successful in similar positions, analyze their personality strengths.

 For example, if trustworthiness is paramount in the position, ask about a time when a situation challenged their ethics, how they responded and their thoughts about the results of their choices.
 If the person will be a key team member as the company grows and/or changes, ask if they have ever met resistance when implementing a new idea or policy to a work group, if so how they dealt with it and about the end result.